Integral Bhakti Yoga

 Here it's clear: he (Sri Aurobindo) says that what he calls the "Supramental" is the Divine Truth, and that it must come first, and the rest comes afterwards...
 And yet, for some time now and increasingly, there has been an extremely concrete Response to a kind of aspiration (a call or prayer) in which I say to the Lord, "Supreme Lord, manifest Your Love."
 (It comes at the end of a long invocation in which I ask Him to manifest all His aspects one after another, one after another, and it ends like that.)
 But then, remarkably enough, at that moment there comes a Response which is growing clearer and clearer, stronger and stronger....
 But Sri Aurobindo says that Truth should be established first, and that what he calls the Supramental is the supreme Truth, the Divine Truth.
 It corresponds to what I noticed while translating that last chapter on "the perfection of the being" in the "Yoga of Self-Perfection": I kept thinking, "But that's only the aspect of Truth; all that he expresses is the aspect of Truth; always and everywhere, it's the angle of Truth; and his supramental action is an action of Truth."...
 I didn't know he had said it, but it's written clearly here:

 "...
 But it has always seemed to me impossible unless there comes as its support and foundation and guard the Divine Truth – what I call the supramental – and its Divine Power.
 Otherwise Love itself blinded by the confusions of this present consciousness may stumble in its human receptacles and, even otherwise, may find itself unrecognised, rejected or rapidly degenerating and lost in the frailty of man's inferior nature.
 But when it comes in the divine truth and power, Divine Love descends first as something transcendent and universal and out of that transcendence and universality it applies itself to persons according to the Divine Truth and Will, creating a vaster, greater, purer personal love than any the human mind or heart can now imagine.
-It is when one has felt this descent that one can be really an instrument for the birth and action of the Divine Love in the world."
+It is when one has felt this descent (of purer personal love) that one can be really an instrument for the birth and action of the Divine Love in the world."
 (CWSA-29/Letters on Yoga-II/p-333)

 The Mother